cbrts/08-07-2023-test-2-vb/README.md

 * Ensures the instance uses a private IP.
 * Restricts Ingress to port 80 only
 * Attaches an IAM instance profile for SSM sessions and `s3:List*`
-* Asks the user for relevant deployment paramters
+* Asks the user for relevant deployment parameters
 * Uses a relevant tagging and naming standard

 ## Assumptions